mohammadabidhafiz1294/Obsidian-Vault/Git & GIthub/Github Actions.md

 - These steps are executed in the `build` job.
 - The steps include checking out the repository, setting up GitHub Pages, configuring Ruby environment, building the site using Jekyll, testing the site with HTMLProofer, and uploading the site artifact.
+- **significations explain:**
+	1. **Checkout**: The `actions/checkout` action is used to clone the repository content into the runner environment.
+This action checks out the latest commit on the specified branch (e.g., `main` or `master`) and makes it available for further steps.

+	2. **Setup Pages**: The `actions/configure-pages` action is used to configure settings related to GitHub Pages.
+The `id: pages` allows you to refer to the outputs of this step later in the workflow.
+This step helps in setting up necessary configurations for GitHub Pages deployment.

+	3. **Setup Ruby**: The `ruby/setup-ruby` action is used to set up the Ruby environment.
+In this case, it sets up the Ruby version defined as `ruby-version: 3`.
+It also indicates that the Bundler cache should be utilized (`bundler-cache: true`), which can speed up the installation of Ruby gems.

+	4. **Build site (Jekyll)**: The `run` step here executes the command `bundle exec jekyll b -d "_site${{ steps.pages.outputs.base_path }}"`.
+This command uses Jekyll, a static site generator, to build the site.
+The `-d` flag specifies the output directory.
+The value `${{ steps.pages.outputs.base_path }}` retrieves the base path from the outputs of the previous `Setup Pages` step.

+    Additionally, the `env` section sets the environment variable `JEKYLL_ENV` to `"production"`, which might be used by Jekyll to configure the build for a production environment.

+	5. **Test site**: This step runs a shell script that uses `bundle exec htmlproofer` to test the generated site.
+HTMLProofer is a tool used to validate HTML documents and check links.
+The script disables checks for external links (`--disable-external`), checks HTML validity (`--check-html`), and allows hash-based URLs (`--allow_hash_href`).

+	6. **Upload site artifact**: The `actions/upload-pages-artifact` action is used to upload the generated site as an artifact.
+This step makes it possible to store the built site as a downloadable artifact associated with the GitHub Actions run.
+Users can access this artifact after the workflow has completed.

+		Each step is a self-contained action that contributes to the overall process of building the site and preparing it for deployment.
+The actions are executed in sequence, and the information or artifacts produced by one step can be used by subsequent steps.
+This modular approach allows for flexibility and ease of maintenance when setting up complex workflows.

 4. **Steps in the `deploy` Job:**